 What’s our remediation plan if our security is defeated?
-The casino’s is the call the police and potentially send some shady characters after you.
+The casino’s is a call to the police and potentially send some shady characters after you.

-A secure coding practice would force developers to stop an think about how some their application could be exploited against their clients, even if it were just a text editor.
-How is that text editor updated, could a dll allow a remote thread to run, and download & execute some malware, it doesn’t matter how the malware gets there, if it’s on the machine, it could run and exploit a security vulnerability, could an attacker replace on of your application dll’s to execute their own code?
+A secure coding practice would force developers to stop and think about how some of their application could be exploited against their clients, even if it were just a text editor.
+How is that text editor updated, could a DLL allow a remote thread to run, and download & execute some malware.
+It doesn’t matter how the malware gets there, if it’s on the machine, it could run and exploit a security vulnerability, could an attacker replace one of your application DLLs to execute their own code?

 A secure coding policy doesn’t necessarily need to stop all these vulnerabilities before a product is released, products are released all the time with defects in them, which are patched in updates or not patched at all, so too security vulnerabilities can be fixed at a later date if deemed not risky.

 Do they?
 I spent 5 years writing software, before I knew anything about security & before I really started to study security and gain some understanding of how an application could be violated.
-How many other developer out there are just like me?
+How many other developers out there are just like me?
 Security wasn’t a concern, making money was!
-Few colleges & universities teach security so how can the developer have common sense around security?
-A good secure coding policy will make it a point of training other developers,what to think and how to think about security.
+Few colleges & universities teach security, so how can the developer have common sense around security?
+A good secure coding policy will make it a point to train other developers, what to think and how to think about security.

-Sure this attitude works if you’re a big company.
-You can bring in security consultants later to help retrofit security & add security to your product line, later hopefully before your exploited!
+Sure, this attitude works if you’re a big company.
+You can bring in security consultants later to help retrofit security & add security to your product line, later hopefully before you are exploited!
 However the reality in Canada & many startups ism companies are small, few developers and that security consultants cost money perhaps lots of money, as well and then it becomes costly to add security after the fact.

 Security Costs Money

-Absolutely it does, security & secure coding practices is a lot cheaper if you build security in rather then bolt security on afterwards.
+Absolutely it does, security & secure coding practices is a lot cheaper if you build security in rather than bolt security on afterwards.
 You also need to balance a security cost in your application against the loss suffered of because a security hole was exploited.
-Without a secure coding policy how can a company or their developers ever begin to understand what the cost, of having a security vulnerability exploited if they do not understand the risk associated with some vulnerabilities or are even aware what vulnerabilities exist.
+Without a secure coding policy, how can a company or their developers ever begin to understand what the cost of having a security vulnerability exploited is if they do not understand the risk associated with some vulnerabilities or are even aware of what vulnerabilities exist.
 A solid secure coding program, allow developers and companies to identify & calculate risk and make informed decisions on the security vulnerabilities in their application.
 Secure coding training should be part of hiring any new employee.

 Cyber criminals are making applications & selling them that allow computers to get infected software to get exploited.
 Edmund Burke said “All that is necessary for evil to triumph is for good men to do nothing” One might suggest all that’s needed for evil software to triumph is for good software developers to do nothing.
-Knowledge of secure coding practices, policies, should be something every software developer whom calls themselves a professional should develop, add to their tool kit and apply, they should also be encouraging their employers to develop formal secure coding polices & practices.
+Knowledge of secure coding practices, policies, should be something every software developer who calls himself a professional should develop, add to their toolkit and apply, they should also be encouraging their employers to develop formal secure coding polices & practices.
 Microsoft uses the Security Development Lifecycle.
-That may be a good starting place for your organization or it may not, there are many different secure coding practices out there, it’s time that we developers, managers, CEO’s, stood up, adopted and did better for everyone.
+That may be a good starting place for your organization or it may not, there are many different secure coding practices out there, it’s time that we developers, managers, CEOs, stood up, adopted and did better for everyone.